The situation we had here was extremely strange, to say the least.

 "I'm Mitsuru Kirijo, leader of S.E.E.S., and host of the Persona Penthesilea.
 She is adept at both offensive and healing spells, is weak against fire, and can also analyse the Shadows for their weaknesses, though not to the extent that Yamagishi's Persona is capable of."

 "Wow, you're multi-talented," Yuka said, sounding rather impressed.

 "Thank you," Mitsuru said.
 "Though, to be perfectly honest, I feel much more comfortable with a sword in my hands."

 My turn was up.

-"What's a Wild Card?"
+"Wild Card?"
 Fuka asked.
+"What's that?"

-She continued, "My mom survived too, and a few years after the accident, she gave me this book and told me to never let it out of my sight.
+She continued, "A few years after the accident, she gave me this book and told me to never let it out of my sight.
 Ever since then, the book and I have been inseparable.
 My mom was the one who told me what Mirages are.
 She used this book herself quite a bit before I was born, and even had to fight a Mirage herself...
 What was its name again?" she asked softly to herself before snapping her head back up.
 "Cú Chulainn, that was it."